-Introduced in 2017 were search and recommendation functions to make the Freeview Play platform even more powerful and keep it functionally competitive with paid-for services from Sky and Virgin.
-TVs or set-top boxes which support Freeview Play have gained access to Freeview Explore from the apps page.
+Introduced since launch are search and recommendation functions to make the Freeview Play platform even more powerful and keep it functionally competitive with paid-for services from Sky and Virgin.
+TVs or set-top boxes which support Freeview Play have now gained access to Channel 100.
 This offers extra means of discovering shows from the almost 20,000 pieces of content now available through the free TV service.

 Last but not least is a Help and Alerts area that will soon be populated with instructional videos and info on updates to the service.

 Sign up for the newsletter

 Get news, competitions and special offers direct to your inbox